buildwithjz/logging-examples-python/README.md

 ## ECS Json example

-The script logger-nonjson-to-ecs.py writes string/non-json log messages into the Elastic Common Schema JSON format (under the message key), and inserts tags and labels into the log output.
+The script logger-nonjson-to-ecs.py writes string/non-json log messages (Same string message as the Native logging example) into the Elastic Common Schema JSON format (under the message key), and inserts tags and labels into the log output.

 This example uses the "ecs_logging" module: